Damienb123/StudentGrade-Iterator/README.md

 # StudentGrade-Iterator
-The program defines an interface Collections that extends the functionality to iterate through objects using generics.
+The program defines an interface Collections that extends the functionality to iterate through objects using generics and lambda expressions.
 It includes a main method where a LinkedHashMap is used to store student names as keys and their corresponding scores as values.

 Usage